 DIPD in Zimbabwe

-The project seeks to facilitate dialogue between the political parties in Zimbabwe, and thereby support a culture of multi-partyism.
+The project seeks to facilitate dialogue between the political parties in Zimbabwe, and thereby support a culture of political pluralism.
 Activities include dialogue workshops between the political parties, peace indabas, south-south exchange visits to enable sharing of best practices in democracy, workshops bringing together political parties and civil society, training programmes for party leaders, and research and advocacy.

 The last phase of the project ran until the end of 2015 and was undertaken in close cooperation with the Netherlands Institute for Multiparty Democracy.
 A new phase of the partnership with Zimbabwe Institute beyond 2015 is being developed in the first part of 2016.